Impact noise will travel through a structure that does not have a resilient material as part of the construction assembly.

 The laminate or engineered wood flooring is intended to float on top of the Iso-Step® Soundproofing Underlayment.
 In most cases, you can install acoustic underlayment in a few easy steps.

 First, install a perimeter isolation strip to prevent the flooring from touching the walls or any protrusions in the floor.
 Make sure to prep all areas, and ensure they are level and free of dirt and debris.
 Then follow the installation guide as outlined in the documents section of the Iso-Step® Soundproofing Underlayment page and as instructed by the flooring manufacturer.
+If the engineered hardwood is required to be glued down you will also want to glue the floor underlayment to the subfloor.

 Iso-Step Soundproofing Underlayment